Ron Shushan

-Ron Shushan (רון שושן; born 11 June 1993) is an Israeli footballer who currently plays as a Goalkeeper for Hapoel Ramat Gan.
+Ron Shushan (רון שושן; born 11 June 1993) is an Israeli footballer who plays as a goalkeeper.
 Ron is the brother of Mor Shushan.

 Career

 Shushan was brought up through the Maccabi Haifa youth system.
 During the 2012–13 season Shushan was the starting goalkeeper for Maccabi Haifa's youth team, winning with the team both the U-19 league and cup.

 Shushan made his Israeli Premier League debut on 17 May 2014, against Hapoel Be'er Sheva in the club's final league match of the season.
 The game finished 1–1.

 On 3 September 2014 Shushan was loaned to Hapoel Nazareth Illit, where he played for the remainder of the season, and won the local 'Best Newcomer' award.

 Personal life

 Ron shushan hosts the podcast "Fresh Talk" with Bar Timor.
+Ron is also an Executive Vice President of the Podium podcast network.